leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-27.md

 When an answerer receives an initial offer that indicates that the offerer supports ICE, and if the answerer accepts the offer and the usage of ICE, in each "m=" section within the answer, it MUST include SDP candidate attributes for each available candidate associated with the "m=" section.
 In addition, the answerer MUST include an SDP ice-ufrag and an SDP ice-pwd attribute in the answer.

+In each "m=" line, the answerer MUST use the same transport protocol as was used in the offer "m=" line.
+If none of the candidates in the "m=" line in the answer use the same transport protocol as indicated in the offer "m=" line, then, in order to avoid ICE mismatch, the default destination MUST be set to IP address values "0.0.0.0"/"::" and port value of "9".

+It is also valid for an answer "m=" line to include no SDP candidate attributes and with default destination corresponding to the IP address values "0.0.0.0"/"::" and port value of "9".
+This implies that answering agent is only going to use peer reflexive candidates or that additional candidates would be provided in subsequent signaling messages.

 Once the answerer has sent the answer, it can start performing connectivity checks towards the peer candidates that were provided in the offer.

+In certain scenarios when either no candidates were provided in the offer or all the provided candidates were discarded (say, due to unsupported address type or FQDN name resolution failure), the answerer MUST NOT consider this as immediate ICE processing failure but instead MUST wait for the peer reflexive candidates to arrive to carryout the connectivity checks or eventually time out on the connectivity checks (see [draft-holmberg-ice-pac]).

 If the offer does not indicate support of ICE, the answerer MUST NOT accept the usage of ICE.
 If the answerer still accepts the offer, the answerer MUST NOT include any ICE related SDP attributes in the answer.
 Instead the answerer will generate the answer according to normal offer/answer procedures [RFC3264].